sergiolepore/Cation/README.md

 - `args`: array option, `[]` by default.
 These are the arguments to apply to the service constructor.
 It only works if the `type` is `service`.
 - `decorators`: array option, `[]` by default.
 These are the names of the `Decorators` to be applied to the returned objects.
 You'll learn about this in the `Decorators` topic.

-Knowing that, these options are the same:
+Having known that, these options are the same:

 ```js
 {